 How do I get started with Procreate?

 Good question!
-There's 2 things I recommend: 1) Read the Procreate handbook - it is really awesome!!
+There's 3 things I recommend: 1) The iPad Bootcamp!
+I have teamed up with Amanda Arneill to create this very in-depth course which teaches all the basics of Procreate and much more!
+Click here to check it out!
+2) Read the Procreate handbook - it is really awesome!!
 You can get it from here: Procreate Handbook.
-2) Watch some of my tutorials - they are right here: tutorials
+3) Watch some of my tutorials - they are right here: tutorials

 Which screen protector do you use?